How To Measure

 Minimum Depth: 50 mm

-* For some circumstances, Window depth can be less than 50mm by using a mid-rail at the position of hand bar.
-If there is a winder at the bottom of window blocked the bottom frame, 3 sides frames (no bottom frame) is the option.
+* For some circumstances, a window depth of less than 50mm may be possible by using a mid-rail positioned at the handrail location.
+If there is a window winder that obstructs the bottom frame, a 3-sided frame (without a bottom frame) may be an option.

 If you are not sure, please contact us with a photo and we will advise if it is possible or not.